 Christina Hutten, harpsichordist, organist, and EMV Online Summer School Instructor.
 Excerpt from EMV’s “Musical Offering” project

 Click here for information about how EMV is redesigning its artistic plans so that we can continue employing local musicians over the next three months.
 Without significant ticket revenue associated with these initiatives we need your help more than ever.
-Our plans include a major new digital concert hall series hosted by Bill Richardson and myself at the Chan Centre, the creation and future expansion of our EMV Online Summer School, and contributing to an online chamber series based in Victoria entitled “Music from the Pause.”
+Our plans include a major new digital concert hall series hosted by Bill Richardson and myself at the Chan Centre, the creation and future expansion of our EMV Online Summer School, and contributing to an online chamber series based in Victoria entitled “Music for the Pause.”
 All of these initiatives feature BC artists you know and love and will be available for everyone to enjoy for free from the comfort and safety of their own home.

 Our goal is to raise $30,000 by the end of our fiscal year on August 31.
 Bryan Atkins, a long-time EMV donor, is willing to match all donations up to $15,000 towards this goal.
 All funds raised will go directly towards paying BC-based artists.
 Please help us take advantage of this special matching opportunity by making a tax-deductible donation online now.